 I recently completed the online course Open-source Intelligence by Basel Institute on Governance and I have to say, this is an amazing e-learning course full of useful tools, methods and resources, which was a good refresher and taught even me a couple of new tricks!
 I can highly recommend this course to anyone interested/working in intelligence, finance, tech, security etc!

 Very well tailored interactive course!
 Leading you through real case study case step by step until report writing at the end.
 Great job Basel Institute on Governance

 Simply send us a request.
 We will set up an initial discussion with you and a demonstration of the platform.
 If you decide to move forward, and after agreeing on the terms, we will setup your environment and tailor it to your needs.
-You will receive a training on how to use all the features of Basel Open Learning.
+You will receive a training on how to use all the features of Basel Open Learn.

 We are currently not offering this possibility.